sachinym/Github-Advanced-Security/Module4-CodeScanning.md

 <validation step="fdc513c6-e817-48a5-aec1-8875b2e7b0a4" />

-## Task 3: Add some vulnerable code via a pull request and view the scan results in the PR.
+## Task 3: Add some vulnerable code via a pull request and view the scan results in the PR

-## Pull Request scans and Accurate Findings
+### Task 3.1: Pull Request scans and Accurate Findings

 1. Next, we're going to enable _Advanced setup_ for one of our interpreted language repositories by going back to the `ghas-bootcamp-python` repository.
 Follow the instructions from the **Getting Started** section to go to the `ghas-bootcamp-python` repository.